 Surprisingly, other 888 related Bible names used for Jesus also have a factor of eight within them when we add the numeric equivalents of the Greek letters.
 These include Christ (1480 or 8 times 185), Lord (800 or 8 times 100), Messiah (656 or 8 times 82) and others.

-Number 888 and Elijah / Elisha
+Number 888 and Prophecy

-The second number 8 of 888 was Elisha dividing the Jordan (2Kings 2:14), healing bitter waters (verse 21), having two she-bears punish those who mocked him (verses 23 - 24) and providing water for three kings (3:16 - 17).
+The first set of eight Elisha miracles are his dividing the Jordan River (2Kings 2:14), healing bitter waters (verse 21), having two she-bears punish mockers (verses 23 - 24) and providing water for three kings (3:16 - 17).
 He also miraculously produced oil that was sold to pay a debt (4:1 - 7), raised a widow's son from the dead (verses 32 - 37), healed a pot of deadly food (verses 38 - 41) and fed 100 men (verses 42 - 44).